 The 12-volt batteries have been selected to provide optimum performance for engine starting, and house and electronics loads.
-There are two, group 27 (Yamaha 300) or group 31 lead acid batteries.
+There are two, group 31, lead acid batteries.
 These batteries require similar maintenance to automobile batteries.
 The batteries are located in the aft bilge.
 The starboard battery is reserved for engine starting and the port battery is the house battery.
 A circuit breaker on the engine protects the engine ignition systems and gauges.
 Refer to the engine owner's manual for information on the circuit breakers installed on your engines.